 - You can use some different background colors for your chart area and you can also make the grid lines dashed.
 It is up to you.

-- Finally, completing the above process, you will be able to make a Gantt Chart which has been given in the below screenshot.
+- Finally, by completing the above process, you will be able to make a Gantt Chart which has been given in the below screenshot.

 👉 Use Insert ribbon to create a 2-D Stacked Bar chart.

 👉 Press ENTER on your keyboard while completing the requirements of the Axis options option

 So, you see making a Gantt Chart in Excel is an easy job.
 Just you have to practice and understand the concept of creating a chart.
 The rest is easy.

 Any Questions on how to make a Gantt Chart in Excel?
 Feel free to ask in the comment section.
 I will be very happy to hear from you and learn more along the way.